Everything PR News

 A major AOR selection runs six to twelve weeks across five stages — scope definition, long list, RFP, chemistry meeting, and final presentation with reference checks.
 Compressing the cycle to three weeks materially increases mismatch risk.

-How is an AOR compensated in 2026?
+How is an AOR compensated?

 EPR Editorial Team